greasycat/greasycat.github.io/src/pages/posts/setup_sunshine_hyperv.md

 date: 2025-04-10 15:48:18
 ---

-# Set up Sunshine steaming in Windows Hyper-V with GPU Parititoning enabled
+# Set up Sunshine Streaming in Windows Hyper-V with GPU Partitioning enabled

 Why gaming on a virtual machine?